Darxo/Hardened/README.md

 - **Spiked Impaler** now has 80% Armor Damage (up from 75%) now has +2 Fatigue Cost for its weapon skills
 - **Swordstaff** now has a Weight of 12 (up from 10)
 - **Thorned Whip** now deals 20-35 Damage (up from 15-25), has a Weight of 10 (up from 6), has a Condition of 25 (down from 40) and costs 600 Crowns (up from 400)
 - **Three-Headed Flail** now attacks 2 times per skill use (down from 3) and deals 50% weapon damage per attack (up from 33%).
-It now has 3 Reach (down from 4)
+It now has 3 Reach (down from 4) and deals 30-60 Damage (down from 30-75)
 - **Throwing Spears** no longer inflict any fatigue when hitting a shield.
 They now have a Weight of 4 (down from 6) and costs 60 Crowns (down from 80)
 - **Tree Limb** now deals 40-60 damage (up from 25-40), deals 90% Armor Damage (up from 75%), has 4 Reach (up from 3), a weight of 18 (down from 20), costs 450 Crowns (up from 150). **Bash** now costs 5 AP (up from 4). **Knock Out** now costs 5 AP (up from 4) has a 100% chance to stun
 - **Two-handed Flail** now has 40% Armor Penetration (up from 30%), 4 Reach (down from 5), deals 55-90 Damage (up from 45-90) and costs 1800 Crowns (up from 1400)
 - **Two-handed Wooden Flail** now has 40% Armor Penetration (up from 30%), 4 Reach (down from 5), deals 35-65 Damage (up from 30-60) and costs 600 Crowns (up from 500).
-It no longer has any discount on its wepaon skills
+It no longer has any discount on its weapon skills
 - **Two-handed Wooden Hammer** now costs 600 Crowns (up from 500)
 - **War Bow** now has 50% Armor Damage (down from 60%), a Weight of 8 (up from 6) and +2 Fatigue Cost for its weapon skills
 - **Warbrand** now deals 65-75 damage (up from 50-75), has a Armor Penetration of 30% (up from 20%), a Weight of 12 (up from 10), +0% Headshot Chance (down from +5%) and costs 2600 Crowns (up from 1600).
 It loses **Split** and gains **Riposte**.
 Its skills no longer have a custom cost.
 The **Named Warbrand** no longer has any custom damage bonus
 - **Warhammer** now has 12 Weight (up from 8)
 - **Warfork** now has a Weight of 14 (up from 12) and costs 400 Crowns (down from 600)
-- **Wooden Stick** no longer has any Fatigue discount on its skills
 - **Wonky Bow** now deals 30-45 damage (down from 30-50) a Range of 6 (down from 7), 0% Hitchance bonus (up from -10%) and costs 150 Crowns (up from 100)
-- **Woodcutters Axe** now deals 40-65 damage (from 35-70) and no longer has any discount on its wepaon skills
+- **Woodcutters Axe** now deals 40-65 damage (from 35-70) and no longer has any discount on its weapon skills
 - **Zweihander** loses **Split Shield**.
 It now has 6 Reach (down from 7) and +10% Headshot Chance (up from +5%)

 ### Armor Condition/Weight/Value changes